 HF is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
 Prostaglandin infusion is not beneficial.

 Surgical management consists of complete repair.
-The ventricular septal defect is closed so that the left ventricle ejects into the truncal root.
+The VSD is closed so that the left ventricle ejects into the truncal root.
 A conduit with or without a valve is placed between the right ventricle and the confluence of the pulmonary arteries.
 Surgical mortality rates have decreased to as low as 10% in recent years.
 Because the conduit is placed during early infancy, its size becomes inadequate as children grow, and the conduit must be revised during childhood.
 Branch pulmonary artery stenosis is a common sequela.

 Endocarditis prophylaxis is recommended preoperatively but is required only for the first 6 mo after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.